Understanding Bayesian Thinking for Industrial Applications

 Posterior Predictive Checks

-This moves us from confirming the sampler to validating the model itself, using Posterior Predictive Checks (PPCs).
+This moves the process from confirming the samplers or priors to validating the model itself.

 PPCs evaluate model fit by comparing the observed data to simulated data from the posterior distribution.
-If your model accurately represents the data-generating process, the simulated data should resemble the actual observations.
+If a model accurately represents the data-generating process, the simulated data should resemble the actual observations.

 To achive this it is important to generate new, simulated data from the posterior distribution and compare it to the actual observed data.
 This is done using the pm.sample_posterior_predictive function in PyMC.